 - From Granada - Driving from Granada and south on the main N-323 highway towards the coast, look for the signs indicating "Las Alpujarras" and "Lanjarón" as you pass over the mountains.
 Exit the highway and head towards the left (east).
 Roads will be clearly marked.
 After passing the town of Lanjarón and just before entering Órgiva, look for the sign indicating directions to Bubión, Capileira, and Pampaneira.
 Take a left and follow the road straight up into the mountains.

 From this turn, it should take about 20 to 30 minutes to reach Bubión.
 Although Bubión is not far, the road is winding and you can't drive fast.
 Bubión is the second town you will come to in the Poqueira Gorge.

-- From Malaga - take the N-340 highway east towards Almuñécar, Motril, and Almería.
-In about an hour after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
-Bubión is located only 50 kilometers from Salobreña.
+- From Malaga - take the A-7 motorway (or the older, slower and more scenic N-340 highway that runs parallel to the A-7) east towards Almuñécar, Motril, and Almería.
+In about 20 minutes after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
+Bubión is located only 60 kilometers from Salobreña.
 As you climb the mountains and pass a dam and a lake on your left, look for signs indicating "Las Alpujarras" and "Lanjarón".
 Exit the highway and head towards the right (east).
 From here follow the directions noted above from Granada.

-The village was founded in Roman times for mining purposes in the high mountains.
+The village was founded in Roman times for mining purposes.
 After the invasion by the Moors in the 7th Century, it was ruled under the authority of Ugíjar.

-In the 16th century, the village supported Abén Humeya in his revolt against the oppression of the Morisco population, a group that had been compelled to convert from Islam to Christianity to avoid expulsion to North Africa.
+In the 16th century, the village supported Abén Humeya in his revolt against the oppression of the Morisco population, a group that had converted from Islam and Judaism to Christianity to avoid expulsion to North Africa.